MAGIC-AI4Med/Deep-DxSearch/README.md

 pip3 install -r requirements.txt
 ```

+If you can not resolve the package contradiction, please follow the debug feedback.
+Violations to requirements.txt may not lead to inevitable failure

 ### Step2 (Optional): Install retriever environments

 This server installation is borrowed from [Search-R1](https://github.com/PeterGriffinJin/Search-R1).
 While we process data from PubMed, Wiki and Textbook for retriever customization.